 How does the application process work?

-Unlike picking your new set of wheels, lodging an application on our site is incredibly easy and straightforward.
+Unlike picking your new set of wheels, lodging an application for fast easy loans on our site is incredibly straightforward.
 In fact, you may even be able to lodge an application in less time than it takes to change a tyre.

 Here’s how it all works: